getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_mesh_get.rst

   ``CVFIDs = gf_mesh_get(mesh M, 'adjacent face', int cvid, int fid)``

-    Return convex face of the neighbour element if it exists.
+    Return convex face of the neighbor element if it exists.
-    If the convex have more than one neighbour relatively to the face ``f`` (think to bar elements in 3D for instance), return the first face found.
+    If the convex have more than one neighbor relatively to the face ``f`` (think to bar elements in 3D for instance), return the first face found.